dh-r/LLM-Sequential-Recommendation/online_material.md

 Furthermore, it seems that in both cases `V-SKNN` is the most performant of the SKNN variants, indicating that it is necessary to assign a lower-weight to items in the long-tail of the session, which implies that these long-tail items are more likely to be less-related to the ground-truth item.

 For the `LLMSeqSim` model, it seems that in Beauty the last item is generally most related to the last item, and hence LAST_ONLY is the optimal weighing function for Beauty.
-In contrast, for the Anonymous dataset, it seems that the CONSTANT weighing function is optimal.
+In contrast, for the Delivery Hero dataset, it seems that the CONSTANT weighing function is optimal.
 Note that this simply correponds to taking the average of the embeddings of all items in the session.
-This may be explained by the fact that the Anonymous dataset contains shorter sessions, and so most items in the session are relevant to the ground-truth item.
+This may be explained by the fact that the Delivery Hero dataset contains shorter sessions, and so most items in the session are relevant to the ground-truth item.

-For the `LLMSeqPrompt`, we surprisingly found that lowering the `temperature` to 0.25 for Beauty or 0.5 for the Anonymous dataset produced the best results.
+For the `LLMSeqPrompt`, we surprisingly found that lowering the `temperature` to 0.25 for Beauty or 0.5 for the Delivery Hero dataset produced the best results.
 Generally, we find that lowering the `temperature` or `top_p` decreases the amount of hallucinated items, and increases the amount of duplicates.
 The  `temperature` and `top_p` parameters therefore directly control this trade-off.
 With the optimal hyperparameter configuration on `Beauty`, only 20% of the recommendations were unique, 80% of recommendations were duplicate recommendations, and 26% of the recommendations were hallucinated (not directly corresponding to an item in the catalogue).
 Hence, it seems to be the case that this model favours precision over diversity, since all duplicated recommendations are replaced with closely-related products.
 Hence, we get recommendation slates very similar to `LLMSeqSim` (very much focused on a single type of item or brand), with the added benefit that `LLMSeqPrompt` is not restricted to produce recommendations that are semantically similar to the test prompt, and can instead focus on recommending complementary products learned from the session data.

 ## Other string embedders
 We experimented with other string embedders than the `text-embedding-ada-002` embedder from OpenAI.
 The fact that retrieving the LLM Embeddings from OpenAI is pay-per-use limits its usability, and so we experimented with open-source embedders.
 We found [GenSim, topic modelling for humans](https://radimrehurek.com/gensim/models/word2vec.html) to have a Python API for retrieving word embeddings.
 Since these embedders map individual words to embeddings, not whole strings, we take the average of the embeddings of each individual word in the product names, if it exists in the vocabulary.
 We subsequently used these embeddings in our `LLMSeqSim` model.
 Surprisingly, the model with these open-source embeddings resulted in very poor performance and barely beat the `MostPopular` baseline.
 For example, the best model (of the open-source embedders) was `LLMSeqSim` with the `glove-wiki-gigaword-300` vocabulary with a NDCG@20 of 0.012 and HitRate@20 of 0.03.
 We attribute the difference in performance between the OpenAI LLM Embeddings and the embeddings by the open-source embedders to the fact that `text-embedding-ada-002` is able to embed the string as a whole, and recognizes brand names much more often.
 The former means that OpenAI *probably* has a more sophisticated mechanism in place to combine the embeddings of the tokens in the product name instead of the simple averaging we attempted for the open-source embeddings.
 The latter, recognizing brand names, seems to be a vital factor in performance when looking at the recommendations on an individual session level.
 The sessions for which the `LLMSeqSim` with `text-embedding-ada-002` embeddings correctly predicted the last item often had a strong semantic connection between the last item in the prompt and the ground-truth item.
 Most-often this semantic connection was through the brand name, and thus the performance of  `LLMSeqSim` with `text-embedding-ada-002` embeddings is significantly better than the performance of  `LLMSeqSim` with open-source embeddings.